kickstartDS/schema/tools/jsonschema-utils/README.md

 The SPDX license identifier for this project is MIT OR Apache-2.0.

 ---
-For more information and updates, please visit the project's GitHub repository.
+For more information and updates, please visit the project's GitHub repository!

 ## Support